Types of mattresses explained

 Foam mattresses

 All-foam mattresses are typically constructed in layers.
 Foam mattresses can be soft or firm depending on the density and depth of the material.
 Latex and memory foam are two common types of foam.
-Both offer effective pressure relief across different sleeping postures.
+Both offer effective pressure relief.

 Memory foam

-NASA first developed memory foam to help cushion astronauts during lift-off.
+Memory foam was first developed by NASA to help cushion astronauts during lift-off.
 Due to its unique pressure-relieving qualities, it was adapted in mattresses and pillows for use in healthcare settings and later for widespread commercial use.

 Memory foam is a temperature-sensitive material that slowly conforms and adapts to the body.
 It can initially feel quite firm but softens as your body temperature warms it up.

-By conforming to the body, memory foam eliminates pressure points and spreads body weight evenly, promoting spinal alignment.
-Due to the removal of pressure, memory foam can help alleviate aches and pains and improve blood circulation, resulting in less tossing and turning.
+By conforming to the body, memory foam eliminates pressure points and distributes body weight evenly, promoting spinal alignment.
+Due to the removal of pressure, memory foam can help alleviate aches and pains and improve circulation.

-Memory foam also absorbs movement, meaning sleeping partners are less likely to disturb each other when they turn over in bed or get up at night.
+Memory foam also absorbs movement, meaning sleeping partners are less likely to disturb one another during the night.
 It is also quiet in use, meaning no squeaky springs or components to keep you awake at night.

 There are different qualities of memory foam.
 Cheaper memory foam mattresses are less effective at relieving pressure points, and some layers may break down sooner than expected.